Beautiful Gardens of Provence: Visitor Guide

 The estates in Saint-Jean-Cap-Ferrat, some of the most expensive in the world, are home to beautiful gardens in Provence.
 However, the Villa Ephrussi de Rothschild garden is listed as a “Jardin remarquable.”

 The estate was Béatrice de Rothschild’s dream.
 In 1905, after her divorce and her father’s death, she invested her inheritance in building the mansion and its gardens.
 Due to the natural state of the terrain, it took seven years to complete the gardens.
-She granted the estate to the Académie des Beaux-Arts before she died in 1934.
+She bequeathed the estate to the Académie des Beaux-Arts before she died in 1934.

 Contact Information: